 What are the OSHA Recordkeeping Logs ?

-There are three OSHA recordkeeping logs, the OSHA Form 301, 300, and 300A.
+There are three types of OSHA recordkeeping logs, the OSHA Form 301, 300, and 300A.
 We have described each log and their requirements below.
 Organizations covered under OSHA must complete these recordkeeping logs for all work-related OSHA recordable injury and illnesses.

 OSHA Form 301